heremaps/here-data-sdk-cpp/docs/dataservice-cache-example.md

 ## How it works

-### <a name="get-partition-data-mutable"></a>Get data from a versioned layer with a cache
+### Get data from a versioned layer with a cache

-You can get data from a [versioned layer](https://www.here.com/docs/bundle/data-api-developer-guide/page/rest/layers.html#versioned-layers) with a mutable or protected cache.
+You can get data from a [versioned layer](https://docs.here.com/data-api/docs/layers#versioned-layers) with a mutable or protected cache.

 **To get data from the versioned layer with mutable cache:**